NEural-TransmissionS/Inspection-Orbit-Data-Generation/README.md

    - Adjust settings as needed (e.g., resolution, rendering details, animation settings) or click render->render animation to generate data with default settings.
-   - Alternatively, run the script `orbit_around_satellite.py` to automate the process.

 ## Requirement